 Until then, I am going to enjoy the two after parties hosted by my two generous ancestors.

 Ready to walk through the process of using DNA for your genealogy?
 Let me be your guide!
-If you are a do-it-yourselfer, try out my quick guides in the genealogy gems store.
-If you want more personalized help, consider a consultation where we can sit down together and talk about your personal DNA test results.
+If you are a do-it-yourselfer, try out my quick guides.
+If you want more personalized help, consider a Mentoring session where we can sit down together and talk about your personal DNA test results.
 I am Diahan Southard, Your DNA Guide

 Both the quick guides and consultations can make excellent Christmas gifts for anyone on your list.